How do you pronounce XUMO?

 Q: Is XUMO a popular streaming service?

-A: Yes, XUMO has gained popularity in recent years due to its diverse content offerings and the convenience of accessing it on multiple devices.
+A: Yes, XUMO has gained popularity in recent years due to its diverse content offerings and the fact that it is free to use.

 Q: Can I access XUMO on my smart TV?